lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 ### Nearest-Neighbor Interactions

 Double-strand formation is driven by the combined effects of base stacking and hydrogen bonding between adjacent base pairs.
-In NN models, these are accounted for by summing up the enthalpy and entropy contributions of each dinucleotide base steps.
+In NN models, these are accounted for by summing up the enthalpy and entropy contributions of each dinucleotide base step.
 Therefore, for a sequence of length $N$ there are $N - 1$ terms.
 As an example, consider the two fully-complementary strands

 ```
 5'- TACCTG -3'